sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ```
 #### 3.4.5  System health details
 * The system health summary on NPU should include the DPU health.
-If one or more DPUs are not ok it should be highlighted in the command output
-* This will allow to reuse the existing infrastructure that allows to signal the user about the issue on the system and change the system status LED to red.
+Extend the existing infrastructure.

-show system-health summary      <font>**`Executed on the switch or DPU`**</font>
+show system-health summary  <module-name>    <font>**`Executed on the switch or DPU - module-name is ignored on the DPUs`**</font>
 ```
+When module-name is "all" the CLI output shows both SWITCH and DPUs

+Device: SWITCH
 System status summary

   System status LED  red
   Services:
     Status: Not OK
-    Not Running: dpu:dpu0, dpu:dpu1
+    Not Running: snmp:snmpd
   Hardware:
     Status: OK

+Device: DPU0
+System status summary

+  System status LED  red
+  Services:
+    Status: Not OK
+    Not Running: snmp:snmpd
+  Hardware:
+    Status: OK

  ```
  * Detailed output from the switch can be obtained with the following CLI
- * The system health monitor list command should include the status of the DPU.
+ * The system-health monitor-list command should include the status of the DPU.
 If one or more DPUs are not ok it should be highlighted in the command output
- * The switch will fetch the DPU information stored in the DPU's STATE_DB as needed using a gRPC client running on the switch PMON.
+ * The switch will fetch the DPU information from the DPUs

-show system-health monitor-list       <font>**`Executed on the switch`**</font>
+show system-health monitor-list <module-name>  <font>**`Executed on the switch or DPU - module-name is ignored on the DPUs`**</font>
 ```
+When module-name is "all" the CLI output shows both SWITCH and DPUs

+Device: SWITCH
 System services and devices monitor list

 Name                   Status    Type